 In regards to movies and TV shows:

 Movies that provoke much thought are high on the list of favorites.
 I'm open to any movie, though I tend to avoid extremely violent war movies and violent/gory horror.
-I'm also a sucker for movies like Mulan and Frozen.
+I'm also a sucker for movies like Mulan and Frozen and Moana.
 A few I recommend: The Road, Twelve Monkeys, Mirrormask, Gravity, The Hours, Stranger than Fiction, Interstellar, Ghostbusters (the 2016 one), Arrival, Star Wars Story: Rogue One.

 I don't really watch much TV, and if I do, it's usually with a friend.
 Most of the TV shows I watch tended to be science fiction based, fantasy shows, and/or thought-provoking drama.
-I'm currently watching: Continuum, Orphan Black, and Avatar: The Last Airbender, Star Trek, Steven Universe, Sense8, Supergirl.
+I'm currently watching: Continuum, Orphan Black, and Avatar: The Last Airbender, Star Trek, Steven Universe, Sense8, Supergirl, the OA.

 In regards to Music: